RoboCop (character): Prime Directives

-The Third Directive is the legal directive programmed: it establishes RoboCop as a law enforcement officer, with power of arrest, the legitimized use of force, and the obligation to "protect and serve" as required by law.
+The Third Directive (Uphold the Law) is the legal directive programmed: it establishes RoboCop as a law enforcement officer, with power of arrest, the legitimized use of force, and the obligation to "protect and serve" as required by law.
 The Third Directive must not conflict with the First or Second Directives; if there is conflict then the First or Second Directive(s) override(s) the Third Directive.
 It also forbids strike action or to request termination of employment, and disables him from directly assaulting, arresting, resisting, impeding, or harming a police officer.
 In RoboCop, this is specifically what prevents Murphy from killing Boddicker during a drug raid: while Boddicker had been shooting at RoboCop minutes before, he then put his gun away and tried to flee, but RoboCop caught up with him and started severely beating him (based on echoes of memory of what Boddicker did to Murphy).
 The badly wounded and now unarmed Boddicker begs for his life, pleads that he surrenders, and that RoboCop cannot kill him because he is a police officer – which activates the Third Directive, making RoboCop take him in alive back to the police precinct.

+In RoboCop: The Series, RoboCop was able to use the Second Directive to override the Third Directive, when in a conflict whether to remove an item from evidence to save his widow, Nancy, when she was held hostage in the episode Heartbreakers.

 The Fourth Directive is Jones' contribution to RoboCop's psychological profile, deliberately programmed as "hidden" and is inaccessible by RoboCop.
-The Fourth Directive must not conflict with the First, Second, or Third Directives; if there is conflict then the Fourth Directive overrides all previous directives.
+The Fourth Directive must not conflict with the First, Second, or Third Directives; if there is conflict, then the Fourth Directive overrides all previous directives.
 This directive renders him physically incapable of arresting or injuring any senior OCP employee: "Any attempt to arrest a senior OCP employee results in shutdown."
-Jones informs RoboCop that he is an OCP product and private property; not an ordinary police officer.
+Jones informs RoboCop that he is an OCP product and private property, not an ordinary police officer.
 As a result, RoboCop is effectively a slave, unable to act against the corrupt Jones until the Old Man terminates Jones's employment with the company, allowing RoboCop to act against him.
 Throughout the franchise, the Fourth Directive is depicted as frequently undermining and/or conflicting with the previous three Directives.
 Senior OCP employees are technically "untouchable", as the company legally owns both RoboCop and all administrative branches of government within the City of Detroit; they are a corporatocracy free to operate above the law without consequence.
-The Fourth Directive has been erased twice, in each of the sequels.
-RoboCop 2 sees the deletion of all of the directives; after Dr. Faxx has RoboCop reprogrammed with so many new irrelevant directives that he is nearly incapable of taking action, RoboCop is forced to subject himself to high voltage electricity to clear his database.

 In RoboCop 3, Directive Four is declassified and reworded as "Never oppose an OCP officer".
 It is eliminated so that RoboCop could avenge Lewis's death.